Bisonai/orca-api/README.md

 # Orca API

-Orca API is a REST API server that defines a user-friendly interface to [Orca SDK](https://github.com/orca-so/typescript-sdk).
+Orca API is a REST API server that defines a user-friendly interface for [Orca SDK](https://github.com/orca-so/typescript-sdk).
 The Orca SDK contains a set of simple-to-use APIs to allow developers to integrate with Orca's decentralized exchange platform.

 ## Installation